qutang/mhealth-storage-format/sensor-format.md

 For inertial sensors, column names could be `X_IN_G`, `Y_IN_G`, `Z_IN_G`, where `IN_XXX` is used to specify the unit of the measurement.

+For heart rate monitor, column names could be `IN_BPM`.

 {% endmethod %}